-“Gk” (as in Gk238) – refers to Golkin Hall (where the main law school entrance is)
+“Gk” (as in Gk238) refers to Golkin Hall (where the main law school entrance is).

-“S” (as in S240a) – refers to Silverman Hall (the oldest building currently being renovated)
+“S” (as in S240a) refers to Silverman Hall (the oldest building that was renovated in 2020).

-“T” (as in T142) – refers to Tanenbaum Hall (where the library is)
+“T” (as in T142) refers to Tanenbaum Hall (where the library is).

-The Goat: “The Goat” refers to a number of things:
+The Goat refers to several things:

-The Clock: “The Clock” refers to two things:
+The Clock refers to two things:

-- The large clock that stands in the open area of Tanenbaum Hall facing the Courtyard;
+- The large clock that stands in the open area of Tanenbaum Hall facing the Courtyard.

 - The open area that houses the Clock, where there are places to sit, chat, and study, and where events are sometimes held.

 This phrase refers to a legal or factual issue that is irrelevant and is used to divert attention from the main issues of a case.
 Phrases like this sometimes come up in classroom discussions when faculty members help students identify facts that impact the outcome of a court’s decision.

-For more legal terminology: Please refer to the American Bar Association’s Glossary.
+Please refer to the American Bar Association’s Glossary.